Proof-Evidence | Commonly Confused Words

 etymology

-• Proof is often used in contexts like mathematics or logic, where something can be irrefutably demonstrated.
+• Proof is often used in mathematical, logical, or legal contexts where certainty is required.

 © 2025 Lithium Lab Pte Ltd